Elderjs/docs/elderguide.com/elderjs.md

 ).then((res) => res.json());
 ```

+### Dynamic Routing

+As of Elder.js 1.4.0, dynamic routing is supported when Elder.js is used in SSR mode.

+This means that the url parameters will be extracted from the url `/:foo/:bar/` and made available to Elder.js.

+To enable this functionality add `dynamic: true` to the corresponding `route.js` file.

+#### Uses for Dynamic Routing

+Dynamic routing is useful for logged-in experiences.
+This allows you to use Elder.js as flexibility as you would use any `express` app.

+Within the `data()` function you have access to `request.req` and `next()` which are piped in directly from `express` or `polka`.

+This allows you to use sessions and generate pages on the fly as you would with any app.

-### Why Routing Differs from Express-like Frameworks
+### How Routing Differs from Express-like Frameworks

-Elder.js' approach to routing is unconventional but it offers several distinct advantages, the two biggest are:
+Elder.js' approach to routing gives you complete control offering several distinct advantages, the two biggest are:

-1. Unlike traditional 'parameter based' routing, Elder.js' does not have to **crawl** all of the links of a site to know what pages need to be generated.
+1. By allowing users to define `all` of the requests a for a route, Elder.js' does not have to **crawl** all of the links of a site to know what pages need to be generated.
 This allows for fully parallelized build times that scale with CPU resources.
 (As of October 2020, ElderGuide.com has ~20k pages and builds in 1 minute 22 seconds.)
 2. Users have full control over their URL structure.
 No complex regex is needed to have `/senior-living/:facilityId/` and `/senior-living/:articleId/` and `/senior-living/:parentCompanyId/`.
 This also makes **i18n** and **l10n** much more approachable.

 ### Route.js Best Practices: